ash-04/Ebay/README.md

-#Ebay search Suite
+# Ebay search Suite

-This ui suite allows you to run the UI search on Ebay of book basis based on the parameters - Browser, OS, Platform, Environment and item name i.e. book selected by the user.
+-This ui suite allows you to run the UI search on Ebay of book basis based on the parameters - Browser, OS, Platform, Environment and item name i.e. book selected by the user.
-The api suite test 3 TCs are per the requirements
+- The api suite test 3 TCs are per the requirements

-How to run script
+# How to run script

-Check other necessary files are present in Resources:
+# Check other necessary files are present in Resources:

-config.py
+- config.py
-Create a venv environment Reference: https://docs.python.org/3/library/venv.html) Install packages in the requirements through pip For Windows: Run Command: pip install -r requirements.txt Run the script in the same venv on the terminal.
-To Run complete suite: Command to run ui suite : python .\ui_executor.py Chrome Windows Desktop Prod "Book" Command to run api suite : python .\api_executor.py
+# Create a venv environment Reference: https://docs.python.org/3/library/venv.html) Install packages in the requirements through pip For Windows: Run Command: pip install -r requirements.txt
+- Run the script in the same venv on the terminal.
+- To Run complete suite:
+- Command to run ui suite : python .\ui_executor.py Chrome Windows Desktop Prod "Book"
+- Command to run api suite : python .\api_executor.py

-Supported Params for UI sanity:
+# Supported Params for UI sanity:

-Browser (-bw) Chrome
+- Browser (-bw) Chrome

-OS (-z) Windows
+- OS (-z) Windows

-Platform (-x) Desktop,
+- Platform (-x) Desktop,

-environment(-t) Prod
+- Environment(-t) Prod

-item name(-a) "Book"
+- item name(-a) "Book"